MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-user-mode-preview.md

 Use this option to starts an executable and attach to it.

+Browse to the desired executable in the provided file dialog and open it.

 ## Launch Executable (advanced)

 Use this option to start an executable and attach to it it using a set of dialog boxes with advanced options.

-Speficy the following options
+Specify the following options:
-- Path to the executable, such as C:\Windows\notepad.exe
+- Path to the executable, such as *C:\Windows\notepad.exe*
 - Optional arguments to provide to the executable when launched
 - Optional start directory location
-- Checkbox to control if a trace is taken
-- Trace output directory used when a trace is taken
-- Advanced tracing options.
-For more information about tracing options, see [TBD]()

->> ETW Trace options???

 ![Launch Executable (advanced) dialog box with advanced options](images/windbgx-launch-executable-advanced.png)